Cuba 10: Cocodrilos / Bay of Pigs

 Bus driver came into office, said it was full.
 Then he saw the young fella, asked me if we were going to Playa Larga.
 I said yes.
 He told the girl to give us tickets.
 I paid (first time I’d to pay for the young fella because I said he was 6.
 Will say he’s 5 from now on - till he leaves the house and pays his own way) and the driver told me to find bus 837.

 We did.
 Another bus driver came along, ruffled the young fella’s hair, cleared a load of shit from the seats in front, bags and things, and told another fella (a German) to move off somewhere else.
 He did and we sat down.

 They’d squeezed us on!
 We’re now on the way to Playa Larga.
 Todo bien.

 This bus journey is mad.
-Stopped in a village so the co-driver could go off and buy a load of bread rolls.
-Stopped in another village to they could buy a bag of peppers from a woman at the side of the road.
-A great long chat between them all.
-Co-driver kissed her on the cheek, the driver was blowing her kisses from his seat.
+We stopped in a village so the co-driver could go off and buy a load of bread rolls.
+Then we stopped in another village to they could buy a bag of peppers from a woman at the side of the road.
+There was a great long chat between them all.
+The co-driver kissed her on the cheek, the driver was blowing her kisses from his seat.
 He keeps turning the steering wheel left and right even though we’re going in a straight line.
 As if he were driving a speedboat and compensating for the waves.
 I guess he’s compensating for the potholes.